There's often excitement among employees, when corporate innovation programs are announced.

 Sluggish progress with their project(s) and a lack of support leads to diminished enthusiasm.

+It’s only when R&D efforts inevitably stall and deadlines are missed that executives begin to worry.
 They update their boards, who have skin in the game investment-wise with the corporate innovation program, and have to relay the little (or no) headway made with their projects.

-And finally, we land at the “We’ve-seen-enough” stage.
+And, finally, the “We’ve-seen-enough” stage.

-This is where the C-suite — either on their own or based on direction from the board — formally ends the program.
+This is where Matt indicated the C-suite — either on their own or based on direction from the board — formally ends the program.
 Layoffs typically follow, and the corporation ends up back where it started.

 Why corporations often see few (if any) of desired outcomes from innovation programs

 You’ll notice the final stage of this lifecycle includes not only innovation team staff members leaving the organization, but, oftentimes, the CEO who championed the studio as well.
 In their place eventually comes a new chief executive with their own distinctive approach, agenda, and outlook.

 But these leaders usually fall into the same trap as their predecessor:

 - They look back to see what initiatives the prior CEO undertook and notice that corporate innovation programs became a big priority at one point.